-CloudConnect transforms PingPlotter Professional into your networking command center.
-The service delivers network diagnostic information from remote machines to a central hub where you can monitor and troubleshoot as if the traces were happening on your computer.
+CloudConnect transforms PingPlotter into your networking command center.
+The service delivers network diagnostic information from remote machines to a central hub where you can monitor and troubleshoot as if the traces were happening on your device.

 How it Works

 Agents are deployed to customer machines.
-They're basically a copy of PingPlotter you can control from your computer.
+They're a full-featured copy of PingPlotter you can control from your device.

-A cloud service manages delivery between Agents and PingPlotter Professional.
+A cloud service manages delivery between agents and PingPlotter.
 It ensures all information reaches its destination.

-PingPlotter Professional is the same product you've always know.
-Only now it connects to the cloud service and receives data from Agents.
+PingPlotter is the same product you've always known.
+Only now it connects to the cloud service and receives data from agents.

-Working with Agents is the same as working with regular PingPlotter traces.
-The only difference is the Client column.
-It shows Local if a trace is happening on your computer, or the Agent name if the trace is taking place on a remote computer.
+Working with agents is the same as working with regular PingPlotter traces.
+The only difference is the Agent column.
+This column will display the agent name associated with the remote device, or Local if the trace is originating from your machine.
 More information about managing PingPlotter traces is available in the Getting Started Guide and Product Manual.

-To remove an Agent from the Client dropdown menu, click the X that appears to the right of the name.
+To remove an agent from the Agent dropdown menu, click the X to the right of the agent name.

 We'd love your feedback